 Considering Tremont’s diverse history, you can bet there are just as many if not more delicious restaurants and eateries as there are churches.
 Taste of Tremont is an annual festival where all the local businesses of Tremont set up stalls along Professor Avenue from Starkweather to W 10th St. Most of them, of course, are food, though there were some non-food stalls as well.
 It was such a fun festival!
 We went later in the day around 6, so it was probably a lot less hectic than earlier on.

-If you’re not here for the festival you can easily check out the different eateries in Tremont.
+If you’re not here for the festival you can easily check out the different eateries in Tremont or this cool food tour.
 Try Grumpy’s Cafe, Lucky’s Café, Hi and Dry Bowling and Beer, the South Side, or Tandul for Indian.

 22. Get a nice view of downtown from Tremont!

 Once you’ve walked through Professor Ave, keep walking over to the Cleveland Script Sign on Abbey Ave.
 It’s less than a 10 minute walk, and you’ll get a beautiful view of downtown Cleveland.
 Apparently it’s a really gorgeous view at night with the lights all lit up along the bridge.